 Jean-Luc Mélenchon - La France Insoumise

-Up to now, his proposals have been solidly on social issues and the cost of living.
+Many of his proposals have been solidly on social issues and the cost of living.

 He has for instance announced that he plans to create a "social emergency law" that would allow for the price of basic necessities to be frozen, including fuel, gas, electricity and some food items.